-This Bass Connections project will advance development of new gene therapy technologies that will target age-related brain diseases such as Alzheimer’s disease.
-Students will conduct research on Alzheimer’s disease etiology and mechanisms using cutting-edge genome editing technologies and state-of-the-art stem cell techniques.
+This Bass Connections project advanced development of new gene therapy technologies that targeted age-related brain diseases such as Alzheimer’s disease.
+Team members conducted research on Alzheimer’s disease etiology and mechanisms using cutting-edge genome editing technologies and state-of-the-art stem cell techniques (see diagram).

 Summer 2019 – Spring 2020

 Anna Yang, Boris Kantor, Ornit Chiba-Falek.
 2021.
 "APOE: The New Frontier in the Development of a Therapeutic Target towards Precision Medicine in Late-Onset Alzheimer’s."
 International Journal of Molecular Sciences 22(3):1244.

 Tackling Alzheimer’s with Genetics (Fortin Foundation Bass Connections Virtual Showcase 2020)